magikcoco/multithreaded-cpu-render-library/README.md

 Adds the given key handler to the given key.
 Whenever that key is pressed, the key handler will trigger immediately.
 ### remove_key_handler
 Removes the key handler for a particular key.
 After calling this function, nothing will happen when pressing that key.
+### get_mouse_position
+Modifies the X and Y variable given to reflect the location of the mouse pointer, relative to the topleft corner of the window.
+The Y coordinate gets larger the further down in the window the mouse is, the X coordinate gets larger the further to the right in the window the mouse is.
+The topleft corner is (0, 0).
 ### set_window_parameters
 Sets the coordinates on the screen, the dimensions, and the border width of the window.
 ### start_gui